Proposal for a

 evaluated Member State about the closure of the action plan.

-The Commission shall inform the European Parliamentthe Council and the national
+The Commission shall inform the European Parliament

-at least twice a year about the state of implementation of the
+parliaments concerned at least twice a year about the state of implementation of the

 action plans.
 The Commission shall in particular provide information about its